Solar Cycle Observations: Polar Fields

 \section{Polar Fields}

 During solar minimum, the Sun's magnetic field resembles that of a dipole, with opposite polarity magnetic field concentrations at the poles.
-This dipolar magnetic field acts as the seed field for the solar cycle described in Chapters 1 and 13 of this book.
+This dipolar magnetic field acts as the seed field for the solar cycle described in \citet{charbonneau:2023, cameron:2023}.

 The Sun's polar magnetic fields can be measured by averaging the magnetic field strength over the polar cap to get the flux density over each polar region or by calculating the axial dipole moment of the magnetic field configuration.
 The latter provides a single value for the state of the Sun's global magnetic field as a whole, while the former provides additional information about the differences between the North and South hemispheric polar magnetic field.